Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Summary

 \section{Summary}

-We have performed calculations of neutron-deuteron elastic scattering using renormalization-group-invariant chiral nuclear forces up to next-to-leading order, as developed in Refs.~\cite{Long:2011xw, Long:2012ve, Wu:2018lai}.
+We have performed calculations of $Nd$ elastic scattering using renormalization-group-invariant chiral nuclear forces up to next-to-leading order, as developed in Refs.~\cite{Long:2011xw, Long:2012ve, Wu:2018lai}.
 In our implementation of the Faddeev equation, a contour-deformation technique is employed, avoiding subtractions of the singularities of the integral equation.
 Strict perturbative calculations for the NLO potential after treating the LO nonperturbatively are performed.
 We demonstrated that computational costs can be substantially reduced in perturbation theory by leveraging the fact that the LO potentials are restricted to just a few $NN$ partial waves.
 This approach yields a hierarchy of linear equations characterized by a fixed kernel --- determined solely by the LO $NN$ channels and their matrix elements --- with driving terms that incorporate the higher-order potentials.
+In general, the computation time and memory usage of FKPT are at least an order of magnitude smaller than those of the auxiliary-potential method.
 The WPCD method was first used to benchmark our techniques.
 Good agreement was found for the phase shifts, elastic scattering differential cross sections, and nucleon analyzing powers.

-We used these techniques to calculate the $nd$ scattering phase shifts for the doublet and quadruplet $S$ waves.
+We used the FKPT method to calculate the $Nd$ scattering phase shifts for the doublet and quartet $S$ waves.
 The phase shifts were found to converge with respect to the cutoff $\Lambda$ up to 1600 MeV.
 This finding is consistent with earlier work, where RG invariance of the triton binding energy and $nd$ scattering lengths indicated that three-nucleon forces are not required for renormalization purposes up to NLO.
 In comparisons with experimental data, we found that although the NLO calculation underpredicts the differential cross section at forward angles relative to LO, it generally yields better agreement for the analyzing power $A_y$.